ESTATE & ADVANCE CARE PLANNING

 The new Advance Care Directive will allow competent adults to:

-- Appoint one or more substitute Decision-Makers to make decisions on their behalf.
+- Appoint one or more substitute Decision-Maker to make decisions on their behalf.

 The Advance Care Directive will apply to any period of impaired decision making capacity or as determined by the person making it.